joncrlsn/dque/README.md

 }
 ```

 ### todo?
+Feel free to submit pull requests
+* add option to enable turbo with a timeout that would ensure you would never lose more than n seconds of changes.
 * add a BlockedDequeue() method that blocks until the queue is no longer empty, then returns the new item.
+* add Lock() and Unlock() methods so you can peek at the first item and then conditionally dequeue it without worrying that another goroutine has grabbed it out from under you.
+The use case is when you don't want to actually remove it from the queue until you know you were able to successfully handle it.
 * store the segment size in a config file inside the queue.
 Then it only needs to be specified on dque.New(...)
-* add Lock() and Unlock() methods so you can peek at the first item and then conditionally dequeue it without worrying that another goroutine has grabbed it out from under you.
-The use case is when you don't want to actually remove it from the queue until you know you were able to successfully handle it.